betseyw15/events.en/help/learn-from-your-peers/marketo/july2024/marketers-map-marketo-campaigns.md

 jira: KT-15890
 ---

-# The Marketer's Map: A Comprehensive Guide to Strategizing, Building and Analyzing Marketo Campaigns
+# The Marketer's Map: A Comprehensive Guide to Strategizing, Building, and Analyzing Marketo Campaigns

 In this Marketo User Group session, learn the importance of planning in the campaign building process, including understanding the marketing strategy and validating it within the Marketo architecture.